How to Register as Self-Employed in Mauritius

 Apart from a stable political environment, Mauritius boasts an attractive tax model and other investment incentives, such as no taxes on dividends from Mauritian based companies.
 On the other hand, Mauritius is also a supportive environment for small businesses and the self-employed.
-In June 2020, the government decided to extend the support scheme for entrepreneurs who had a hard time keeping their businesses afloat due to Covid-19.

 If you want to start your own business in Mauritius and become part of this thriving and attractive economy, we’ve got all the information you need for setting up.

 Disclaimer: This article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.

 A self-employed person is an entrepreneur who works for his own account and who does not receive any fixed salary monthly, similarly to independent contractors.
 A Self Employed person derives income from a trade, business, or profession in his own name.
 This way of doing business is equivalent to the individual contractor or sole trader forms in other countries.
 It is an excellent way of starting a business and working on attracting clients and customers.

 Being self-employed means you have all the freedom to make decisions and lead your business activity as you seem fit.
 However, you will be bearing significant financial risks as you are responsible for all expenses and debts of the business.
 In Mauritius, there are no limitations to foreigners starting a business and registering as self-employed.

 As soon as you obtain your Self Employed Permit in Mauritius, you will have to register with the tax authorities in Mauritius first and then start your business in Mauritius.